What Are Transactional Emails? 9 Examples to Help You Close Deals

 Thankfully, transactional emails are easy to personalize as there’s already been an interaction between the business and the customer.

-Personalized emails stand out in a crowded inbox and will increase engagement.
+Personalized business emails stand out in a crowded inbox and will increase engagement.
 There’s also the opportunity to add links to social media pages to further increase engagement.

 Increase brand awareness